Michaelfaj/-MYSQL-Codes/README.md

 Welcome to MYSQL repo!

-Here you will find MySQL projects
+Here, you will find MySQL projects